Are you wondering how to dye hard-boiled eggs? I have 9 ways to share with you that are easy and you can still eat the egg afterward.

 Note: when working with food coloring you might want to wear gloves safe for working with food.
 The food coloring will dye your hands.

-- Start with dying your egg in one color.
+- Start with dying your egg one color.
 In this picture, you’ll see I dyed mine yellow.

 - Let the egg dry